 Address: Av 5 Ote 602, Centro histórico de Puebla, 72000 Puebla, Pue.

 What to Order: Pasita and other shots of liqueur

 To help you navigate to these restaurants in Puebla, I’ve pinned them all on the map below.
 It includes a few other restaurants as well that we had on our list but couldn’t get to.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.